 We had a drink and dinner in the El Tovar bar and dining room, overlooking the canyon as night fell.
 The next morning we woke up early to go on a mule ride along the rim.
 Our guide, Josiah, was absolutely phenomenal: full of both information and good humor, entertaining, energetic, competent.
 It was beautiful to see the canyon on mules, and we definitely got views that we would not have had otherwise.
 Whit’s mule was called Seymour, because he liked to get you nice and close the rim.
 So you can see more, of course.

 Then it was off to Sedona.
 Several people told me that I would love Sedona, and they were right.
 There is a tangible peace and holiness to the place.
 I kept thinking of Barbara Brown Taylor’s line from An Altar in the World that “earth is so thick with divine possibility that it is a wonder we can walk anywhere without cracking our shins on altars.”
-We stayed at the Enchantment, and the views from the pool, our room, and the restaurant were all equally astonishing.
+We stayed at the Enchantment, and the views from the pool, our room, and the restaurant (which happened to serve French cuisine) were all equally astonishing.